Peter J. Cutino

 Peter J. Cutino (April 3, 1933 – September 19, 2004) was an American swimming and water polo coach and educator for over 40 years and the author of several books and numerous articles on coaching aquatic sports.
-In his 26 years as head coach at the University of California, Berkeley, his Cal teams won eight NCAA titles.
-He was the all-time winning coach in U.S. water polo history.
-His efforts for water sports training, development of facilities for competition and philanthropic support of athletes earned him national recognition.
+In his twenty-five years as head coach at the University of California, Berkeley from 1963-1988, his Cal teams won eight NCAA titles in Water Polo and amassed a record of 519-172-10, leading many sports historians to consider him the collegiate water polo coach of his era with the most number of wins.
+His success as a coach of swimmers and high school, collegiate and Olympic water polo players, his work to development facilities for competition, his board work as a National Collegiate Athletic Association (NCAA) administrator, and his philanthropic support of athletes earned him national recognition.
 In 1999, the Peter J. Cutino Award was established in his honor by the San Francisco Olympic Club, and is presented annually to the top American male and female collegiate water polo players.

+John Paul Cutino was born April 3, 1933, to Paul and Rose Marie Aiello Cutino in greater Monterey, California and attended Monterey Union High School, where he participated with the swim team.
+His father Paul was a fisherman of Sicilian ancestry, who fished on Monterey Bay.
+In his youth, Peter would occasionally work fishing in Monterey Bay with his father.

+California Polytechnic

+Cutino attended college at Cal Poly San Luis Obispo, graduating in 1957 and received a master's degree in education from their graduate school in 1959.
+As an undergraduate at Cal Poly, he made the varsity water polo and swimming teams, was chosen as a three-time water polo all-conference player and held multiple school records.